wso2/ansible-apim/scripts/update_README.md

 # Continuous Update Delivery for WSO2 API Manager

 The update script is to be used by WSO2 subscription users such that products packs can be updated.
-If you do not have a WSO2 subscription, you can still use this script using our three-months [trial] subscription.

 ### Prequisites
 * Product packs should be provided in the `/files/packs` directory